ibmf-bioinformatics/MeStanG/README.md

 Resource for simulating *de novo* nanopore datasets resembling systematic sampling sequencing data.

 The pipeline has been tested with Python 3.12.3, using the modules `biopython = 1.83` and `numpy = 1.26.4`.
-Tested on CentOS Linux 7.9.2009, though it is likely to run on any platform compatible with Python 3.
+It was tested on CentOS Linux 7.9.2009, though it is likely to run on any platform compatible with Python 3.

 ## Installation

-Download the most recent source code, uncompress it, and add all `.py` files to `PATH` and/or `PYTHONPATH`.
-You can also place the `.py` files on your `bin` folder.
+Add the directory containing `MeStanG.py` to `PATH` and/or `PYTHONPATH` or place `MeStanG.py` in your `bin` folder.
+Make sure the `.py` is executable.

 ## Requirements